Who were the original Hooligans?

 Exhibit at the National Football Museum

 Image courtesy of Ben Sutherland on Flickr CC-BY

 When street roughs made a name for themselves.

 The name Hooligan is now used to describe a person, more often than not a youth, who takes part in destructive, unruly and anti-social behaviour.
 The original meaning meant a young ruffian who was a member of a street gang (Oxford English Dictionary, 'OED').

 But who were the original Hooligans?
 Hooligan is an Irish surname.
-How it came to used in its present meaning, the OED has no clear evidence.
-It provides citations from 1898 that Hooligan referred to a gang of youths in the South London area, but cannot find citations to support other suggestions that the name was a corruption of Hooley or Hooley's gang; or references from a music hall song about a rowdy Irish family, or came from a Patrick Hoolihan or Hooligan as claimed by Clarence Rook in 1899 .
+As to how it came to used in its present meaning the OED has no clear evidence.
+It provides citations from 1898 that Hooligan referred to a gang of youths in the South London area, but it cannot find citations to support other suggestions that the name was a corruption of Hooley or Hooley's gang; or references from a music hall song about a rowdy Irish family, or came from a Patrick Hoolihan or Hooligan as claimed by Clarence Rook in 1899 .

 Here at History House we thought we would do some more research and have found a slightly earlier reference to Hooligans.

-London newspapers in April and May 1894 carried reports of a case at Southwark Police Court in South London where it was said that Charles Clarke, aged 19, charged with assault on police, was
+London newspapers in April and May 1894 carried reports of a case at Southwark Police Court in South London where it was said that Charles Clarke, aged 19, was charged with assault on police, was:

 The next month, two other youths were brought before Lambeth Police Court for threatening behaviour.
 They were described as members of the gang known as "the Hooligan Boys".